- What Is a PEO?

 A temporary staffing service recruits employees and assigns them to clients to support or supplement the client’s workforce in special work situations such as employee absences, temporary skill shortages, or seasonal workloads.
 These workers are traditionally only a small portion of the client’s workforce.
 PEO Canada contractually assumes and manages employer HR duties for the majority of a client’s workforce.
 Generally, work-site employees participate in the PEO’s full range of employee benefits (i.e., health, dental, and life insurance, and retirement savings plans).

 PEO Canada’s economy of scale enables each client company to lower employment costs and increase its bottom line.
-The client can maintain a simple in-house HR infrastructure or none at all by relying on us.
-The professionals at PEO Canada can provide critical assistance with employer compliance, which helps protect the client against liability.
+The client can maintain a simple in-house human resource program or none at all by relying on us.
+The human resources specialists at PEO Canada can provide critical assistance with employer compliance, which helps protect the client against liability.
 In addition, PEO Canada provides time savings by handling routine and redundant tasks for its clients.
 This enables the business owner to focus on the company’s core competency and growing its bottom line.

 Frequently, a PEO Canada arrangement is the only opportunity for employees of many small businesses to receive Fortune 500-quality employee benefits like health insurance, dental, life insurance, retirement savings plans, and additional employee benefits.
 Without PEO Canada, a small business can neither afford nor manage these benefits to the same level as larger companies.

 Ultimately the employer is responsible for their employees workers compensation.
-PEO Canada will assist the employer in every way in order to administer their account.
+PEO Canada will assist the employer in every way in order to administer their account with HR consulting and a human resources program.

 PEO Canada assumes responsibility and liability for processing wages within the guidelines of federal and/or provincial legislation, based on employment agreements as well as submitted and approved payroll information.